Konamiman/Z280TechnicalManual/12-Z280_Bus_External_Interface.md

 There are two types of bus transactions that do not transfer data: Halt and Refresh transactions.
 These transactions are similar to memory transactions, except that RD and WR remain high, the <ins>WAIT</ins> input is not sampled, and no data is transferred.

-Halt transactions (Figure 12-8) are identical to memory read transactions except that <ins>HALT</ins> is asserted throughout the transaction, falling during the second half of the first bus cycle, and remains asserted after the transaction is completed.
+Halt transactions ([Figure 12-8](#figure-12-8-halt-timing)) are identical to memory read transactions except that <ins>HALT</ins> is asserted throughout the transaction, falling during the second half of the first bus cycle, and remains asserted after the transaction is completed.
 This transaction is invoked when a HALT instruction is executed or a fatal sequence of traps occurs.
 For Halt transactions generated by the HALT instruction, once the Halt transaction is completed, all subsequent CPU activity is suspended until an active interrupt reguest or reset is detected.
 After Halt transactions generated due to a fatal condition, all CPU activity is suspended until an active reset is detected (see [section 6.6](6-Interrupts_And_Traps.md#66-the-fatal-condition)).
 The <ins>HALT</ins> line remains asserted until the interrupt reguest is acknowledged or the reset is received.
 Refresh transactions or DMA transfers may occur while <ins>HALT</ins> is asserted; also, the bus can be granted.
 The address put out during the address phase of the Halt transaction is the address of the Halt instruction or the instruction that initiated the fatal sequence of traps.

 <br/>

 ![Figure 12-8.
 Halt Timing](Images/Figure12.8.png)<br/>
 \* Address of HALT instruction.

+<a id="figure-12-8-halt-timing"></a>
 _Figure 12-8.
 Halt Timing_

 <br/>